 Pennsylvania does not have a specific firearms theft statute.
 However, theft offenses that involve firearms may be charged as higher-degree felonies and be subject to longer prison terms.
 Firearms theft in Pennsylvania is often charged as a felony and punished by many years in state prison.
-There may be numerous grounds on which to defend yourself, and you should consult with an attorney as soon as possible.
+There may be numerous grounds on which to defend yourself, and you should consult with a Philadelphia weapons charge defense lawyer as soon as possible.

 If you were charged with a theft crime involving firearms, you might be up against serious felonies.
 Our Philadelphia criminal defense attorneys can help you fight your charges.
 Call The Law Offices of Lloyd Long at (215) 302-0171 for a free case evaluation.

 Firearms theft is not a single, specific statute in Pennsylvania, so a person cannot be charged with the crime of “firearms theft.”
 There are various forms of theft, including theft by deception, extortion, receiving stolen goods, retail theft, and others.
 If a firearm is stolen in any of these ways, that factors into the grading of the offense.
 Contact our Pennsylvania theft defense attorneys about your theft charges as soon as possible.

 Theft of a firearm may be a second-degree felony under 18 Pa.C.S. § 3903(a)(2).
 It does not matter what kind of theft is allegedly committed.
 Whether it is retail theft, theft by deception, or something else, if a firearm is stolen, it constitutes a second-degree felony.